PaggieZ/ADI_SWFAE_Intern_Public_Repo/AD-APARD32690-SL/readTempSensor/readTemp/README.md

 * Always set the SPI flag before the while loop for asynchronous transaction
 * Perform minimum tasks in ISR
   - use ISR to set a flag to trigger SPI transaction in main()
+* Always clear the timer flag in the timer callback function.

 ## Next Step
+- **7/8/2025**
+  - use RTC to implement the 5-second timer
 - **7/7/2025**
-  - use timer interrupt to trigger temperature reading
+  - :white_check_mark: use timer interrupt to trigger temperature reading
 - **6/27/2025**
   - :white_check_mark: Explore the Asynchronous peripheral API (USE_ASYNC)
   - :white_check_mark: Modify the code to perform non-blocking transaction